-Alice is Associate Professor in Business, Sustainability and Stakeholder Engagement at the University of Leeds.
+Alice is Professor in Business, Sustainability and Stakeholder Engagement at the University of Leeds.

 Alice’s career has spanned private, public and voluntary sector organisations and she has a track record of achievement in developing and delivering projects to support more sustainable development.